 The first thing that most people think of is the financial benefits, and these are of course very compelling.
 For example:

-- SAP Contractors Contractors are paid very high rates due to their skills and the flexible nature of the relationship and the fact that many positions can be relatively short-term.
+- SAP contractors attract high rates of pay due to their skills and the flexible nature of the relationship

-- Depending on your individual skills, the state of the industry in which you work (or the market in general) and the location of a contract, you can command very high rates of pay.
+- Depending on your individual skills, the state of the industry in which you work and the location of a contract, you can command high rates of pay

-- You have the choice to contract through an Umbrella company or your own Limited company.
-Your own limited company is the most tax efficient way possible and isn’t as hard or time-consuming as you might think, click here for our 1,2,3 guide to going limited.
+- You have the choice to contract through an umbrella company or your own limited company.
+The limited company route is the most tax-efficient way of operating, and isn’t as difficult or time-consuming as you might think

-- If you operate through a limited company you have far better tax planning opportunities which can reduce your overall tax burden and increase your take-home pay.
-Forming your own limited company just takes 5 minutes.
+- If you operate through a limited company, you have far better tax planning opportunities which can reduce your overall tax burden and increase your take-home pay

-As your own boss, you make your own choices- something which can be very satisfying and extremely enjoyable!
+As your own boss, you’ve got the freedom to make your own choices, this can often be very satisfying and enjoyable.
 For example:

-- You have the freedom to work when you choose, where you choose and for however long you like.
+- You have the freedom to work when and where you choose

-- Contractors can take as much or little holiday as they prefer, most permanent employed people don’t get paid for any holiday entitlement unused during the year, as a contractor you will.
+- Contractors can take as much or little holiday as they wish

-- The company you work for is not your employer, but is instead your client, which puts a whole different flavour on the relationship!
+- The company you work for is not your employer, but is instead your client, which differentiates your relationship

-- You have the opportunity to develop your career in a way that suits your personal circumstances at any given time.
+- You have the opportunity to develop your career in a way that suits your personal circumstances at any point

 As an SAP contractor, you will naturally work in a variety of different contract roles and in many different companies.
-This will help build up your portfolio showcasing the unique range of skills learnt from various companies.
-For example:
+This will help to build up your portfolio, showcasing the unique range of skills which you have acquired, for example:

-- You can gain a really good insight into different company cultures, processes, operations and structures.
+- Allows you to gain a good insight into different company cultures, processes, operations and structures

 - Working in many different companies gives you the ability to build up a wide-ranging CV and to establish an extensive list of reference contacts.

-- As a contractor, you will be exposed to many different styles of working, not only in relation to your peers but also in relation to your managers and your subordinates.
-This helps you to develop as an individual, in more ways than just your core skill set.
+- As a contractor, you will be exposed to many different styles of working, not only in relation to your peers but also in relation to your managers and subordinates.
+This helps you to develop as an individual, in more ways than just your core skill set

-- You are responsible for finding your own work and making sure that the money keeps coming in-We recommend using job sites such as Technojobs.co.uk and SAPcontractjobs.co.uk as another source of finding you work.
+- You are responsible for finding your own work and making sure that you have a regular source of income

-- Contractors don’t get the same benefits and ‘perks’ that permanent employees receive.
-There is no sick pay and no holiday pay, so it’s vital you manage your finances to cover for these times.
+- Contractors don’t get the same benefits that permanent employees receive, such as sick pay and holiday pay